Student Handbook: Section 3: Student Activities

 Occasionally, the Student Activities Office will requisition a check as reimbursement for materials purchased by student organizations for various student activities.
 In these instances, your purchases should be prior approved by the Student Activities Office and the receipts brought to this office to be submitted for reimbursement.
 We do not reimburse for sales tax, so please go to the Student Activities Office to obtain a tax exempt form for all purchases, before you shop.

-The Student Association has Funding Request Forms for student organizations to use when requesting funding for an event or activity (available at Wick Desk.).
-The Student Association does not generally fund the more narrowly focused activities of an individual club (refreshments for meetings, club t-shirts, club outings), but may fund activities of interest and accessibility to the wider campus community.
-Plan a minimum of two weeks of lead time when submitting your budget requests (more time may be required for certain requests).
-Student Association holds open meetings weekly, on Tuesdays, at 11:30 AM, in Wick Campus Center.
+The Student Government Association has Funding Request Forms for student organizations to use when requesting funding for an event or activity (available in either of the Student Activities Offices).
+The Student Government Association does not generally fund the more narrowly focused activities of an individual club (refreshments for meetings, club t-shirts, club outings), but may fund activities of interest and accessibility to the wider campus community.
+Generally, student groups should plan a minimum of two weeks of lead time when submitting your budget requests (more time may be required for certain requests).
+Student Government Association holds open meetings weekly, on Tuesdays, at 11:30 AM, in Wick Student Center.
 Student organizations are expected to have a representative in attendance at these meetings, and may not receive funding if the organization isn’t represented at a majority of these meetings.